Pilot Youth Project by Memorial in Exile Started

 In winter 2021/22, Memorial International was formally liquidated by Russian authorities.
 Due to their ban in Russia and because of Russia’s war of aggression against Ukraine which Memorial has always condemned, Memorial relocated parts of their activities to offices abroad to work in exile.
 In recognition of their work, Memorial was awarded the Nobel Peace Prize in October 2022

 On 16 May 2023, 15 Memorial institutions from 11 countries founded a new International Association Memorial in Geneva.
 This new association aims to integrate efforts and expertise of its members, and to work on the legacies of Soviet terror in a European context.

-A Pilot Educational Programme launched in spring 2023, designed for the work with a European audience, was part of this process.
+A Pilot Educational Programme launched in spring 2023, designed for the work with a European audience, is part of this process.
 The new educational activities are keeping the focus on grassroot history of both individuals and communities.
-The educational programme of 2023 encouraged young people to conduct oral history interviews and small research projects to reflect on new meanings of the (post)Soviet history today.
+The educational programme of 2023 encourages young people to conduct oral history interviews and small research projects to reflect on new meanings of the (post)Soviet history today.

-Participants of Memorial’s pilot project in 2023 were young people who are interested in Russian/Soviet culture and history and/or have a Russian family background.
-They currently live in countries such as Armenia, France, Germany, Georgia, Israel, Italy, or Switzerland.
-The project group started their work in April 2023.
-Their educational programme lasted six months and was organised in a hybrid format.
-Having started with intense online courses and remote collaboration, part of the group also met for a physical workshop in Prague which took place parallel to the EUSTORY Summit in autumn 2023.
+Participants of Memorial’s pilot project are young people who are interested in Russian/Soviet culture and history and/or have a Russian family background.
+They currently live in countries such as Armenia, France, Germany, Georgia, Israel, Italy or Switzerland.
+The group started their work in April 2023.
+Their educational programme will last six months and is organised in a hybrid format.
+Having started with intense online courses and remote collaboration, part of the group will also meet for a physical workshop in Prague which will take place parallel to the EUSTORY Summit in autumn 2023.

 The pilot project was organised by the newly founded International Association Memorial in exile and was supported by Körber-Stiftung.
 The physical workshop in Prague was organized together with EUSTORY and Memorial Czechia.